A lapis lazuli unguentarium in the form of a bust

 The bust is framed by a simple round gold band

-both the upper part and the base, as a further
+both the upper part and the base, which we deem to have been added at a later stage.

 Lapis Lazuli was